Advance care planning

 Caring for a person with dementia at the end of life has special challenges.
 Help them have good quality of life as they’re dying.

-Find out when and how to start making legal and financial plans for someone with Alzheimer's.
+Find out when and how to start making legal and financial plans for someone with Alzheimer's or a related dementia.
 Advance directive, will, and other terms are defined.

 It's difficult to predict how much and what type of long-term care you or your family members will need.
 Be prepared with this guide to long-term care.